haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 ### Job submission

 This interface allows us to modify many parameters that control the behaviour of HADDOCK, but in our case, the default values are all appropriate.
-It also allows us to download the input structures of the docking run (in the form of a tgz archive) and a *haddockparameter* file which contains all the settings and input structures for our run (in json format).
+It also allows us to download the input structures of the docking run (in the form of a tgz archive) and a *job_params* file which contains all the settings and input structures for our run (in json format).
 We strongly recommend downloading this file as it will allow you to repeat the run by uploading it into the [file upload inteface](https://bianca.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
-The *haddockparameter* file also serves as a run input reference.
+The *job_params* file also serves as a run input reference.
 It can be edited to change a few parameters and repeat the run without going through the whole menu process again.
 An excerpt of this file is shown here:

 It can serve as input reference for the run.
 This file can also be edited to change a few parameters for example.
 An excerpt of this file is shown here: